 The statement that needs to be included in ALL research publications where the research has benefitted from NIHR funding to support our BRC/CRF is set out below:

-“This research was funded/supported by the National Institute for Health Research (NIHR) Biomedical Research Centre based at Guy’s and St Thomas’ NHS Foundation Trust and King’s College London and/or the NIHR Clinical Research Facility.
-The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR or the Department of Health.”
+“This research was funded/supported by the National Institute for Health and Care Research (NIHR) Biomedical Research Centre based at Guy’s and St Thomas’ NHS Foundation Trust and King’s College London and/or the NIHR Clinical Research Facility.
+The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR or the Department of Health and Social Care.”

 The statement may be placed in either the acknowledgement or funding section of a publication.
 It can also be placed in supporting information provided there is a linking statement in the main publication.
 It is not sufficient to place only in author’s affiliations.

 In line with the NIHR policy on open access all research papers accepted for publication in a peer reviewed journal which are wholly or in part funded by the BRC must be made available through open access.
 There is no requirement to make articles immediately available via Article Processing Charges however the BRC will consider funding these charges at the discretion of the relevant Cluster Lead and Manager.